30.000 ways to reach 55% decarbonization of the European electricity sector: Conclusion

 \section{Conclusion}

-EU ETS ensures efficient decarbonization of the European electricity sector but fails to provide a just energy transition.
-This paper investigates possible alternatives to EU ETS capable of delivering higher equity at minor cost increases.
-By performing a global sensitivity analysis on national emission reduction targets using an MCMC method, in combination with an energy system optimization model, approximate distributions of all possible reduction target configurations are revealed.
+A global price on CO$_2$ emissions ensures economically efficient decarbonization of the European electricity sector but fails to provide a just energy transition.
+This paper investigates the spread in national costs associated with decarbonizing the electricity supply in a European context.
+By performing an MCMC analysis of national emission reduction targets using the adoptive Metropolis-Hastings method, in combination with an energy system optimization model, the inequality in the cost of decarbonization is revealed.